openmrs/openmrs-contrib-rest-api-docs/Observations/obs.md

         }
     ```

-### Delete a provider
+### Delete an observation

-* Delete or retire a target provider by its UUID.
-Returns a `404 Not Found` status if provider not exists.If user not logged
+* Delete or retire a target observation.
+Returns `404 Not Found` status if the observation does not exist.
+If not authenticated or authenticated user does not have sufficient privileges, a `401 Unauthorized`
-  in to perform this action, a `401 Unauthorized` status returned.
+status is returned.

     #### Query Parameters